smukkejohan/RTIMULib/README.md

 SyntroPiNav is available as part of the richards-tech SyntroPiApps repo (https://github.com/richards-tech/SyntroPiApps) while SyntroNavView is available as part of the richards-tech SyntroApps repo (https://github.com/richards-tech/SyntroApps).

 ## Release history

+### March 20 2015 - 5.5.0

+Added support for the MS5611 pressure sensor and also modified MPU-9150 driver to also support the MPU-6050.

 ### February 21 2015 - 5.4.0